Father/son fishing day yields monster White Sturgeon on the fraser river, canada!

 Read article about the May 6, 2017 9 foot Sturgeon

 We waited for 30 minutes.
 Then a sharp thud on the rod tip.
 It was a great bite!
-The kind we guides like to see.
+Guides like to see this aggression.
 The rod tip was going down, down and more down.
 “He’s on” I yelled, “Fish on!”.
 Adam grabbed the rod.
 I reached for my camera while Adams dad reeled up the other line just in case.
-I had the video recording the action in no time.
-I wantedd to get the jump.
+We were recording video action in no time.
+I wanted to get the jump.
 But it would need to jump first.
 And after 20 seconds the fish came up and tail walked and thrashed the surface of that river violently enough to knock out a boxing champ.
-I think everyone expressed their amazement with expletives and it was totally OK.
+Everyone expressed their amazement with expletives and it was totally OK.
 After that jump I knew we were in for a long spell with this massive White Sturgeon.

 My first thoughts are figuring out our shore options to land this fish.
 Although it was going to be a while before that ever happened I still needed to plan ahead.
-40 minutes later and we were nearing a very small sand bar in the middle of the Fraser.
+So 40 minutes later and we were nearing a very small sand bar in the middle of the Fraser.
 I was hoping we could encourage this fish to end up in 2-3 feet of water where we could take photos.
 It was looking good.
 We had the beast in 8 feet of water and it wasn’t freaking out too much so I thought we’ve got it.
-I guess that fish had had enough of 8 feet depth and so with the power of 400 lbs of muscle it took off like lightning and within 10 seconds had removed over 150 yards of 150lb PowerPro line from the Shimano Talica reel.
+The giant fish had other plans than being in 8 feet of water and so with the power of 450 lbs of muscle it took off like lightning.
+Within 10 seconds it had removed over 150 yards of 150lb PowerPro line from the Shimano Talica reel.
 Now we had a zero chance of utilizing this lovely little sand bar.
 The pursuit continued.
-The fish had a renewed storage of energy.
+Obviously the fish had a renewed source of energy.

 Then something scary happened.
 Our giant friend had got the line wrapped onto a wooden snag on the bottom of the river 30 feet deep.
 This is what can turn your day upside down and put an end to your hopes of seeing your fish ever again.
 Now it was time to use un-snag strategy.
 I circled the snag counter clockwise once and we felt something break free, as if the line came off the snag.
 This is good.
 Then it seemed to be stuck again.
 “I’m going to circle it clockwise” I told the guys.
 One and a half times around and it broke free again!
 That was it.
 We won that battle.
 Now back to following the fish down river trying to tire it out.
 It was 90 minutes into the battle.
 Arms were burning but Adam hung in there like a warrior.